 “You must support those tax-exempt transactions with valid documentation from the buyer.
 You can’t just take the word of the organization that they are tax exempt,” he states.
 If an organization can’t prove it’s tax exempt, you must collect sales tax from them and pay sales tax on that transaction.

 Taxable situs can be challenging.
 The jurisdiction that has the right to tax a transaction depends on situs, or the legal location of the transaction.

 “This can get very complicated depending on states involved, where the buyer is, where seller is and if the product is shipped,” says Hutchinson.
 He adds that interstate ecommerce transactions further complicate things.

 For Metoyer, it depends on where she is in the Miami area when she’s selling ice cream.
 “I make sure I charge sales tax based on the county’s tax rate where I make the sale, not where my office is located,” she explains.
 Hutchinson agrees this is the right approach.

 Some states participate in the Streamlined Sales and Use Tax Agreement so sales tax compliance is simplified.
 But, many states don’t participate.
 Be certain you know your state’s sales tax laws and follow them carefully.

-4. Not remitting sales tax when you have a click-through nexus in a state
+4. Not remitting sales tax when you have nexus in a state

 Nexus is the connection or link that a retailer has with a state.
-For ecommerce sellers who have affiliates in other states, click-through nexus may apply.
+For ecommerce sellers who have affiliates in other states, affiliate nexus or click-through nexus may apply.
 Some states charge sales tax on transactions conducted via “click throughs” on affiliate links on the websites of businesses located in their state.
 Those businesses making sales that way are required pay sales tax to the state where the click-through originated.
-Not all states charge click-through sales tax but make sure you know which do.
+Not all states enforce click-through nexus tax but make sure you know which do.

 5. Not keeping good records and getting support when you need it